beeware/toga/docs/reference/api/widgets/webview.rst

 ---------

 If you need to debug the HTML, JavaScript or CSS content of a view, you may want to use the "inspect element" feature of the WebView.
-This is not be turned on by default on some platforms.
+Beware, this is not turned on by default on macOS.
 To enable WebView debugging:

 * macOS